 The following is a summary of Special Orders which pertain to the Wayne National Forest.
 These orders establish certain travel regulations, closures, and other restrictions on the use of the National Forest.
 Please direct specific questions to the District Ranger's office.

 The Wayne National Forest Marietta unit has closed the Lane Farm Canoe Launch located at Lane Farm Campground off State Route 26 North of Marietta in Washington County.
+The campground is open.

 The Forest is closing the popular canoe launch because the steps leading into the water have been torn away from winter icing of the Little Muskingum River.
 The Forest has installed a rock barrier to warn the public the canoe launch is closed and that it is not safe to use the launching facility.